-Ask your teen to lead a family discussion on how you all agree to use the internet during this time.
+Ask your teen to lead a family discussion regarding the different ways in which you all use the internet, to agree what your family expectations should be.
 Our Family Agreement is an easy-to-use guide to having these conversations.
 By giving your teen a key role, they will feel more empowered and invested in following the boundaries you agree together.

 2. Online identity check-up

 Suggest your teenager uses this time as an opportunity to reflect on what their online identity currently looks like.
 They could start by searching their name online to see what results come up, or by looking through their online gaming and social media accounts.
 Encourage them to deactivate old accounts which they no longer use, remove contacts who they no longer wish to keep, and even delete old posts which may no longer be relevant, appropriate or represent who they are!